Kyle Higashioka Player Props: Yankees vs. Rays

 Kyle Higashioka At The Plate

-- Higashioka is hitting .229 with eight doubles, six home runs and nine walks.
+- Higashioka has eight doubles, six home runs and nine walks while batting .229.

-- Higashioka has an RBI in 22 of 56 games this season, with multiple RBI in four of them.
+- Higashioka has picked up an RBI in 39.3% of his games this year, with more than one RBI in 7.1% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.